Clemapfel/crisp/docs/image/image.md

 + ``crisp::Image<T, 1>`` for any arithmetic ``T``
 + ``crisp::Image<T, 3>`` for any arithmetic ``T``

-For the last 2 cases crisp will convert them to grayscale and color respectively.
+For the last two cases crisp will convert them to grayscale and color respectively.

 ## 3. Working with Images
 ### 3.1 Rendering Images